HakkiMotorcu/HM-Net_WAMI/README.md

 For training and testing purposes consult to "Source.lib.setup.py" and given ".sh" files.

 #### Acknowledgement
 While writing this repo, we were inspired by the following ifzhang/FairMOT and xingyizhou/CenterNet repositories.
-Thanks for their wonderful works.